TOC Digital Speech and Debate Series 1

 - you probably going to lose a debate against a k-aff with no case in the 2NR

-- do not defend israel as a good or preferable hegemonic power and/or aid to israel in front of me. find somewhere else to defend genocide!
+- do not defend israel as a good hegemonic power and/or aid to israel in front of me. find somewhere else to defend genocide!

 - debate is a site of education and idea cultivation. do not ruin that for anyone else with racism, sexism, islamaphobia, transphobia, other -isms etc.